 The 1947 Tucker Prototype was the first automobile produced by the Tucker Corporation in the spring of 1947 and was a prototype for the Tucker '48 production cars.
 The Tin Goose was hand-built and incorporated many innovative design, technology and safety features not previously available in American production automobiles.
 The prototype was used for promotional purposes across America.

-Please, visit YouTube "This Car Matters" films to learn more about the 1947 Tucker Prototype.
+Please, visit YouTube "This Car Matters" films to learn more about the 1947 Tucker Prototype or watch the video below.

 Patricia B. Swigart, President of the William E. Swigart, Jr. Automobile Museum, commented, "We are very honored to have our 1947 Tucker, known as the Tin Goose, receive this important recognition and are proud to have this prestigious car part of our collection.
 Our Museum's mission is dedicated to the collection, preservation, and celebration of transportation in order for future generations to know the dedicated work of those going before us.
 The HVA and Department of the Interior have joined together to ensure these outstanding works of art are forever recognized in the history of the automobile."
 Marjorie Cutright, Executive Director accompanied Mrs. Swigart to the Summit for the presentation.